aegrey/skele-api/README.md

 ---

+AngularJS Framework and other Angular extensions is used within this framework and are subject to their own licenses and copyright laws.
+Please refer to the respective code libaries for more information.

+---

 <sup>Skele-API is a base API skeleton to help with a quickstart of an API.
 It uses the SLIM framework.</sup>

 <sup>Copyright (C) 2015  Ann Eliese Grey</sup>